algbio/themisto/README.md

 This will produce the build\_index, pseudoalignment, and themisto\_tests executables in the build/bin/ directory.

-(Optional) Check if everything installed correctly by running tests:
+(Optional) Check if everything compiled correctly by running tests:

     bin/themisto_tests